2016 Uttarakhand forest fires: Controversy and long term impact

 Reports were published in the local media which variously blamed both the local people and timber companies for the forest fires.
-Environmental journalist Bahar Dutt blamed the television media for their "Delhi centrist world view" that disregarded the historical and ecological natural causes of fire, due to the high density of pine trees that increases the fire hazards.
+Environmental journalist Bahar Dutt blamed the television media for their "Delhi centrist world view" that disregarded the historical and ecological natural causes of fire, due to the high density of pine trees that increase the fire hazards.
 Various tourism-related associations suggested that the exaggerated representation of the fires by the media could reduce tourism, a major part of the state economy.
 Part of a team of conservationists and biologists who studied the private and state forests since 1950, Smetacek maintained forest fires did not occur naturally in the geographical topography of the region concerned.
 Natural fires are not seen anywhere in Indian forests, she added.
 The introduction of pine trees by the British caused a more volatile fuel to the (man-made) fires.

 Fires directly destroy biodiversity and have indirect long-term impacts, including the encouragement of fire and pioneer species.
 It has been suggested that the dark carbon dust emitted by the fires deposited on Himalayan glaciers could hasten the glaciers' melting.
 This could affect the hydrology of the rivers that are a source of water for human populations in northern India.
-The average temperature of northern India saw an increase of 0.2 °C.
+The average temperature of northern India saw an increase of 0.2°C. Concern over forest fires in Uttarakhand has been increasing in the country and Indian Supreme Court took cognizance of the issue and issued strict measures to be implemented by the centre and the state governments.